VysotskiVadim/VysotskiVadim.blog/_drafts/childs-illusions.markdown

 ## Transactional Analysis

-Transaction analysis (TA) is is a psychoanalytic theory and method of therapy invented by Eric Berne.
+Transaction analysis (TA) is a psychoanalytic theory and method of therapy invented by Eric Berne.
-TA analyzes people's behavior by splitting their conversations in basics transactions, i.e. transaction is a unit of human communication.
+TA analyzes people's behavior by splitting their conversations in basic transactions, i.e. transaction is a unit of human communication.
 According to TA at any moment of time a person can be in one ego state: Child, Adult, or Parent.
 Being in different states led to different behavior.
 Ego states are written starting with upper case letters, i.e. Child is ego state, but a child is just a child.